Method of production - Farmed

 Open net pens, organic certification

 Salmon are farmed in open net pens in the sea.
 These are floating cages suspended in the sea and held in place by moorings underneath the cages.
-Water flows through the cages which are made of strong netting that also allows waste to fall through to the s
+Water flows through the cages which are made of strong netting that also allows waste to fall through to the sea bed below.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.